Skip to content

 What Can I Do To Improve My Die Cut Lead Time?

-Your design doesn’t need to be perfect.
-In fact, converters can benefit from some flexibility regarding the die cut tolerances.
+The best way to improve your die cut lead time is to plan your projects far in advance and come prepared with a design.
+This design doesn’t need to be perfect, and in fact, converters can benefit from some flexibility regarding the die cut tolerances.
 However, starting from an idea will take a lot longer until you’re ready to answer technical questions from a converter.

 If you’re hoping to overcome future lead times through planning, consider placing a blanket purchase order so your converter can prepare the necessary material and tooling in advance.